diku-dk/futhark-benchmarks/misc/life/README.md

 Several rule sets are supported.
 Some of them have distinct behaviour, while others are only different in how they are visualised.
-Press `Space` to cycle between them.
+Press the left and right arrow keys to move between them.